 This article contains affiliate links.
 Give Me The Mike received compensation for posting some of the websites below.

-I majored in Elementary Education in college and dreamed of being a teacher since the second grade.
+I majored in elementary education in college and dreamed of being a teacher since the second grade.
 Life took me in another direction, but I will always will have a passion for kids and the classroom.
 New to my website?
 Read about my journey.

 Help me add to this list!
 Send me a note with an online resource you and your kids love.
 Thanks to Katie for the inspiration to help me start this list.